 Skip advert

 The Cayman and Boxster’s fundamentals – their two-seat layout, basic silhouette with ‘mid-engined’ proportions and snug, but still practical, interior will remain intact.
 Specifics about what will be under the skin are still to be revealed, though Porsche CEO Oliver Blume has previously said that they will be based on a new platform developed specifically for two-door sports cars.
 This will likely be to preserve the ideal driving position flexibility that skateboard architectures don’t allow, as well as give freedom in terms of how much battery capacity is needed and as importantly, where that weight is positioned.

-Market appetite and customer sentiments have stagnated and soured, with residuals and questions of longevity looming.
 Meanwhile, sports car demand, while low in relative terms, remains at least consistent.
-Squeezed between the rock of legislation and the hard place of what buyers actually want, it’ll be very interesting to see how this plays out and how an electric Cayman and Boxster are received, by commentators and buyers alike, will surely be the acid test.
+Squeezed between the rock of legislation and the hard place of customer sentiments, it’ll be very interesting to see how this plays out and how an electric Cayman and Boxster are received, by commentators and buyers alike, will surely be the acid test.

+Skip advert